-Fatally wounded in Peacekeeper Wars: Part 2, and realising that he did not have long to live, D’Argo chose to defend his friends as they fled from the invading Scarrans.
+Fatally wounded in The Peacekeeper Wars, and realizing that he did not have long to live, D’Argo chose to defend his friends as they fled from the invading Scarrans.
 During his final goodbyes to his friends, D’Argo relinquishes his qualta blade, the ancient Luxan weapon that he had carried throughout the series.
-In that moment, D’Argo lets go of his warrior past, and in so doing he becomes something else.
+At that moment, D’Argo lets go of his warrior past, and in so doing he becomes something else.

 In a way that is so typical of Farscape, D’Argo becomes the father figure he so wanted to be, just not in the way any of us could have imagined.
 D’Argo died in order for his friends, whom he had fought for and against, to be safe.
 In so doing he became a father, one final time.

 This article was first published on January 17th, 2021, on the original Companion website.

 The cost of your membership has allowed us to mentor new writers and allowed us to reflect the diversity of voices within fandom.
 None of this is possible without you.
 Thank you. 🙂